When Do Dogs Stop Growing? Labrador Puppy Growth Chart

 Small parents

 Size is also partly genetic.
-In other words, if your puppy had small parents he might well be on the small size for his age, throughout his life.
-Again, this is only a general guide.
-Even puppies from the same litter can vary quite considerably in size when plotted on a Labrador puppy growth chart.
+If your puppy had small parents he might well be on the small size for his age, throughout his life.
+But even puppies from the same litter can vary quite considerably in size when plotted on a Labrador puppy growth chart.

 How much should my Labrador puppy weigh?

 It is rare for puppies to have any kind of growth disorder.
 Or for their families to starve them by mistake!
-But it is also normal to worry a little if your puppy seems on the small side.
 If you can’t see your puppy’s ribs and he is bouncy and full of fun, the chances are he is just a small puppy.
-Let’s have a closer look.

 Is my puppy is too fat or too thin?